manuelaguadomtz/pyeer/README.md

 #### Input file formats

 Genuine match scores and impostor match scores must be provided in separated files one score per line.
 Each line can have any number of columns but the scores must be in the last column.
-Additionaly, impostor match scores can be provided in a different format which explained next
+Additionally, impostor match scores can be provided in a different format which explained next

 ###### Histogram format